Lucas-C/dotfiles_and_notes/misc/Software_Engineering/OpenSource.md

 ### Cons
 [Open Source is awful]:
-- "I used to think Open Source was amazing.
-I've since come to realize just how awful it is."
+> I used to think Open Source was amazing.
+I've since come to realize just how awful it is.

-- First, I need to draw a clear distinction between three often-confused concepts: Free Software, Open Source, and Volunteer Coding.
+> First, I need to draw a clear distinction between three often-confused concepts: Free Software, Open Source, and Volunteer Coding.

-- "We love to encourage developers to get involved; "give back" is the mantra."
+> We love to encourage developers to get involved; "give back" is the mantra.

-- That is simply the polite way of saying "do work for free and we'll pay you in exposure".
+> That is simply the polite way of saying "do work for free and we'll pay you in exposure".
 We all know that's called exploitation

-- "My code is free — my time is not."
+> My code is free — my time is not.

 ### Copyleft licenses contamination from dependencies